tensorpack/tensorpack/examples/keras/README.md

 has mentioned some of it.

 Even on a single GPU, tensorpack can run [1.2~2x faster](https://github.com/tensorpack/benchmarks/tree/master/other-wrappers) than the equivalent Keras code.
-The gap becomes larger when you scale.
+The gap becomes larger when you scale to multiple GPUs.
 Tensorpack and [horovod](https://github.com/uber/horovod/blob/master/examples/keras_imagenet_resnet50.py)
 are the only two tools I know that can scale the training of a large Keras model.